pnp/cli-microsoft365/docs/manual/docs/concepts/persisting-connection.md

 Office 365 CLI persists its connection information until you either explicitly log out from the particular service or manually remove the stored credentials.

-To check if you are logged in to a particular Office 365 service in the Office 365 CLI, run the corresponding status command, for example `o365 spo status`.
-If you are logged in, the command will return the URL of the site to which you are logged in.
+To check if you are logged in to Office 365 in the Office 365 CLI, run the `status` command.
+If you are logged in, the command will return the name of the user account or AAD application used to log in.
 If you are not connected, the command will return `false`.

-To log out from the specific Office 365 service, run the corresponding Office 365 CLI, for example, to log out from SharePoint Online and remove all persisted connection information, run `o365 spo logout`.
+To log out from Office, run the `logout` command.
+Running this command will remove all previously stored connection data from your machine.